SH801/haselwimmer/README.md

 - auth_service : The full URL for the web login service to be used.
 Default: 'https://raven.cam.ac.uk/auth/authenticate.html'

-### The following parameters prefixed with 'authrequest_' relate to properties
+#### Authentication request properties
-sent to the authentication server as part of an authentication request:
+The following setup parameters prefixed with 'authrequest_' relate to properties that will be sent to the authentication server as part of an authentication request:

 - authrequest_desc : A text description of the resource that is requesting authentication.
 This may be displayed to the user by the authentication